joaodleandro/joaodleandro/README.md

 - 👋 Hi, I’m @joaodleandro
-- 👀 I’m interested in coding video games.
+- 👀 I’m interested in coding front-end/back-end.
-- 🌱 I’m currently learning java, C and linux.
-- 💞️ I’m looking to collaborate in any game journey.

 <!---
 joaodleandro/joaodleandro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.